 These time trials provided very enlightening feedback.
 When we could have sworn one bike was faster than another, the stopwatch would prove otherwise.
 Our perception of a bike's speed often doesn't align with its actual performance.

 Once we had 12 solid uphill and downhill lap times per bike, we calculated averages per rider and then per bike to get a sense of each bike's relative speed on technical ups and downs.
-To find out what we learned read on intrepid one.
+To find out what we learned, read on intrepid one.

-The enduro category inspires innovative bike design because to win an enduro race, a bike has to climb efficiently while leaving the rider enough energy to smash downhill with the authority of an angry, territory-defending grizzly bear.
+The enduro category inspires innovative bike design because, to win an enduro race, a bike has to climb efficiently while leaving the rider enough energy to smash downhill with the authority of an angry, territory-defending grizzly bear.
 It also needs to survive said smashing.
 Since the descending portion of the race is the bit that's timed, we weigh the bikes' relative downhill capabilities higher than the other factors at 30%.

 The Santa Cruz Nomad is the most downhill-oriented enduro mountain bike in the bunch.
 But, though most of us would agree that flying on the wings of gravity is the fun part, we'll get to that in Fun Factor.
 Here we're talking performance.
 And when it comes to performance the Yeti SB5.5c's speed nabs to soon on the podium.

 The Santa Cruz Nomad and the Yeti SB5.5c tied to top out the downhill test at a 9 of 10.
-The Santa Cruz's heavenly suspension and playful-at-speed cheekiness stole the gravity show but the Yeti's speed and superior rollover abilities kept pace, making it impossible to choose between the two.
-The Ibis Mojo HD3, rates a 6 and had the best fork in the test, giving us a refuge from its rough riding rear end.
+The Santa Cruz's heavenly suspension and playful-at-speed cheekiness stole the gravity show, but the Yeti's speed and superior rollover abilities kept pace, making it impossible to choose between the two.
+The Ibis Mojo HD3 rates a 6 and had the best fork in the test, giving us a refuge from its rough riding rear end.
 Conversely, the Pivot Mach 6's plush rear suspension allowed us to stay off its fork, which had a hard time handling the pressure that the frame's short reach (397mm) forced on it.
 The short reach also translated to an off-balance cockpit, which made it hard to enjoy the ride.
 We gave it a 5.
-The Specialized Enduro Expert offered no respite from its solid but skull rattling descending skills.
-It's overall utility earned it a 6.
+The Specialized Enduro Expert offered no respite from its solid but skull-rattling descending skills.
+Its overall utility earned it a 6.

 The Yeti flies.
 After a 29er's typical sluggish start, lasting 3 to 4 pedal spins, it takes off, feeling like it will accelerate forever, and holding speed like a bullet.
 The Santa Cruz is similarly slow to start and maintains speed, but it's 27.5" wheels don't offer the same feeling of momentum as the Yeti's 29ers.
 Both of the bikes encourage high mph on the descents, but the low riding Santa Cruz has a bad habit of smashing cranks.
 This forces riders to back off the pedals or risk slamming to a stop.
 So, slower.

 As such the Yeti comes in a full 5.8 seconds ahead of the last place Pivot Mach 6 on The Scorpion, our downhill test course, equating to a 1.6 second per minute gain.
-The Santa Cruz is the runner up, finishing 2.5 seconds behind the Yeti and 3.3 in front of the Pivot.
+The Santa Cruz is the runner-up, finishing 2.5 seconds behind the Yeti and 3.3 in front of the Pivot.
 Meaning the Nomad gains nearly a second per minute on the Mach 6.

 The Specialized Enduro Expert and Ibis Mojo HD3 are the fastest accelerators in the test.
 To maintain that initial burst of speed, the Ibis requires constant pedaling.
 But, the Specialized holds speed like a rabbit.
-As a result, the Specialized feels racier than the Santa Cruz and reaches speed faster than the Yeti, but it still suffered in the time trials, largely due to its trick tires, which skidded out early, often, and without warning.
-We kept them on through the testing (sticking to our complete bike convictions) but switched them out for extra runs afterwards.
-Some knobbier rubber really improved the Specialized's feel, though not its speed.
+As a result, the Specialized feels racier than the Santa Cruz and reaches speed faster than the Yeti, but it still suffered in the time trials, primarily due to its trick tires, which skidded out early, often, and without warning.
+We kept them on through the testing (sticking to our complete bike convictions) but switched them out for extra runs afterward.
+Some knobbier rubber improved the Specialized's feel, though not its speed.